 The clutch drum has a needle bearing on the output shaft.
-This needle bearing must be lubricated regularly (once a week).
+This needle bearing must be lubricated regularly.

 When lubricating, remove the clutch cover by loosening the two bar nuts.
 Lay the saw on its side with the clutch drum upwards.